- Contact Information

 In which countries does Women for Women International operate?

-Women for Women International currently operates in Afghanistan, Bosnia and Herzegovina, the Democratic Republic of the Congo, Iraq, Kosovo, Nigeria, Rwanda and South Sudan.
+Women for Women International currently operates in Afghanistan, the Democratic Republic of the Congo, Nigeria, and Rwanda.
+Kosovo and Bosnia and Herzegovina have successfully transitioned to local affiliates.
+In Northern Iraq, we are working with local partnerships.
+Programs in South Sudan have been temporarily suspended due to resurging violence, but we are actively exploring opportunities to work with local partners.
 Women for Women International also has worked in Bangladesh, Croatia and Pakistan.

 Are women put at risk by participating in Women for Women International's programs?

 In order to best serve our participants, Women for Women International works to ensure the safety of its overseas staff and its participants by closely monitoring security situations in the communities, regions and countries where it works on a day-to-day basis.
 Each office is staffed with its own security officer who helps evaluate the situation and can accompany staff into the field if necessary.
 The organization will work with participants to ensure they are able to safely participate in the program and will help them find resources to address any personal safety issues.